 - Flow description, e.g. source and destination IP address and port numbers and the protocol;

-- AF application identifier
+- AF application identifier, i.e., an identifier that refers to the application the AF session belongs to;

+NOTE x: Either Flow description or application identifier for application detection control (AF application identifier) can be provided.

 - DNN and possibly S-NSSAI;